Education Charter – a vision for Ontario

 To ensure a healthy democracy we as a society need an educated electorate.
 A quality public education is the right of every Ontarian.
 To ensure that all residents of Ontario receive a quality public education that meets their individual needs and serve them well in later life, the following are essential:

-3. Access to education must be equitable and affordable from early childhood through programming for older adults and designed to improve the educational outcomes of students having disproportionately lower educational outcomes than their peers including indigenous/first nations students, African Canadian, Black, Caribbean, Portuguese, Spanish speaking and LGBTI queer and two-spirited students.
+- Access to education must be equitable and affordable from early childhood through programming for older adults and designed to improve the educational outcomes of students having disproportionately lower educational outcomes than their peers including indigenous/first nations students, African Canadian, Black, Caribbean, Latinx, Portuguese and LGBTI queer and two-spirited students.

-6. Caps on class size and classcomposition should be determined with the interest of the students in mind.
+- Caps on class size and class composition should be determined with the interest of the students in mind.
 Small – scale delivery is supported in research.
 Small schools, small classes, small teacher/pupil ratios are needed.

 - Ensure that learning takes place within a safe environment that fosters a sense of social identity and social skills.

 - Sufficient staffing and resources should be guaranteed to meet the needs of all special needs students and their families.
 ESL courses should be provided for those in need.
 Guidance councilors are a necessity.

 - Funding for classroom resources must meet the needs of a quality education.

 - Restore a well – rounded and inclusive curriculum that includes the arts, trades, physical/health education, libraries, languages, nutrition education, science and the environment taught by trained/ certified staff.